auroraviewer/AURORA/README.md

 ```
 The result of this command should be used as value for `--python_path`.

 **Note:** You can also use other deconvolution methods.
 Please organize your deconvolution results as separate `.csv` files and put them under `AURORA_interim/deconvolution`.
-Each file should be names as `[sample_name]_prop.csv`, where `sample_name` should be the same as that in `Sample_metadata.csv`.
+Each file should be names as `[sample_name]_prop.csv`, where `sample_name` should be the same as that in `Training_samples.csv`.
 The first column should the spot names and the rest of the columns each represents the proportion for one cell type.

 ### 4. Train AURORA model (training-only)
 To train AURORA, please provide a `.csv` file containing all the names of the sample used.
-You can use the `Sample_metadata.csv` generated in step 1.1.
+You can use the `Training_samples.csv` generated in step 1.1.
 If this file contains multiple columns, please specify which column contains the sample names using `--train_sample_col` (by default, the first column).

 AURORA model requires a `.json` file to specify its parameters.
 An example can be found at `example/model_parameter.json`.
 ```
-python -u $CODE_PATH/train.py -p $PROJECT_PATH -d processed_data -i AURORA_interim -t AURORA_output -j model_parameter.json --train_samples Sample_metadata.csv --train_sample_col 0 --plot --log
+python -u $CODE_PATH/train.py -p $PROJECT_PATH -d processed_data -i AURORA_interim -t AURORA_output -j model_parameter.json --train_samples Training_samples.csv --train_sample_col 0 --plot --log
 ```
 **Note:** If you want to do prediction using this trained model, please following Step 1 and replace the `-j` and `--model_pth` parameter with the ones you used in your training.